 October 4, 1970: Mason Proffit – “Back Because the Multitudes Requested Them.”
 Two shows.

 Zappa and the Mothers included the Turtles (Flo and Eddie), aka Howard Kaylan.
-Kaylan is the fat one, often mistaken for Larry Mondello, the fat kid on “Leave it to Beaver,” and he joined the movement to petition KMSP to put “Beaver” back on TV.
-Dr. John the Night Tripper was also there in some capacity
+Hundred Flowers was fixated on Kaylan, the fat one, apparently often mistaken for Larry Mondello, the fat kid on “Leave it to Beaver.”
+Kaylan joined the movement to petition KMSP to put “Beaver” back on TV.
+Dr. John the Night Tripper was also there in some capacity.

 To prove how popular the group really is in the Twin Cities, all anyone wouldn’t had to do was to see the long lines of people standing out in the pouring rain waiting to get into the second show.
 Only a few had umbrellas, but those who didn’t, didn’t want to move, afraid they might lose their place to see the show.